 Online Grocery Retailer Boxed Expands its Boxed Market Fast Fresh Delivery Service to Westchester County

-Elmsford location now open with Brooklyn facility scheduled to open November 1st

-/EIN News/ -- NEW YORK, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Boxed, Inc. (NYSE: BOXD, BOXD WS), the commerce technology company specializing as both an e-commerce retailer and e-commerce enabler, today announced it is expanding Boxed Market, its rapid delivery of fresh groceries business.
+NEW YORK, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Boxed, Inc. BOXD BOXD WS))), the commerce technology company specializing as both an e-commerce retailer and e-commerce enabler, today announced it is expanding Boxed Market, its rapid delivery of fresh groceries business.
 Boxed Market has just opened a new fulfillment center in Elmsford, NY, to serve customers in Westchester County.

 In December of 2021, Boxed acquired MaxDelivery, one of the first on-demand grocery delivery services to provide New Yorkers a broad assortment of groceries to their door in under one hour.
 The 18 year-old business, loved by customers because of its "no product substitutions" approach, was rebranded as Boxed Market earlier this year.